 Working with local government and non-profit organizations, the TCW will develop communications materials and corresponding procedures for their dissemination throughout the targeted communities.
 Building upon the fish contamination data collection and assessment efforts of state fish consumption advisory programs and through the aggregation of local/state/federal data on known sources of PCBs, the communications materials will expand upon and provide more and better narrative description about PCBs and toxics contamination of local waterways, the sources and transport dynamics of the PCBs (best available research), and more extensive explanation and interpretation about human health risks from fish consumption-based exposure (best available research).
 The materials will include individual watershed/jurisdiction reports as well as presentation materials for use by local government and non-profit employees for dissemination in various venues (e.g. neighborhood association meetings, classrooms, etc.).
 The TCW will also make the communications materials available online.

 The TCW will also organize, through the assistance and guidance of PCBs experts and academic researchers, several training workshops for local government and non-profit employees to gain technical capacity for the monitoring and investigation of PCBs sources within their respective jurisdictions.
 The workshop will present several different approaches to source-tracking PCBs, including consideration of various factors (e.g. varying land use; financial resources; stormwater infrastructure, etc.).
 The workshops will present best practices for conducting chemical and biological source tracking of watershed PCBs sources, as well as best practices for conducting historical (e.g. what public and private records to review, how to access those records, etc.) and community-participatory research (i.e. survey community members for knowledge about current and historic formal/informal dumping sites that could be a source of PCBs contamination and pursuing/promoting/facilitating clean-up of vacant/under-utilized former industrial sites).
-Finally, the TCW will work with local non-profits to explore the use of volunteers to support the work of PCBs source-tracking, identifying the best opportunities for volunteers to receive technical training to support PCBs field sampling activities (e.g. volunteer MS4 outfall sampling programs such as Blue Water Baltimore’s Outfall Screening Blitz) and community-participatory research into local environmental history (e.g. need good example here of CBPR historical research).
+The TCW will work with local non-profits to explore the use of volunteers to support the work of PCBs source-tracking, identifying the best opportunities for volunteers to receive technical training to support PCBs field sampling activities (e.g. volunteer MS4 outfall sampling programs such as Blue Water Baltimore’s Outfall Screening Blitz) and community-participatory research into local environmental history.

 Monitoring Progress.